-Indicate the number of outstanding shares of each of the issuer's classes of capital or common stock as of the close of the period covered by the annual report: 38,372,462 Ordinary Shares, NIS 0.01 nominal value, at December 31, 2012.
-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes□ No ⊠ If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchangact of 1934.
-Yes $\square$ No $\boxtimes$ Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🖾 N Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232,405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes ⊠ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
+Indicate the number of outstanding shares of each of the issuer's classes of capital or common stock as of the close of the period covered by the annual report:

+49,211,075 Ordinary Shares, NIS 0.01 nominal va alue, at December 31, 2013.
+Indicate by check mark if the registrant is a well-kno own seasoned issuer, as defined in Rule 405 of the Securi ties Act.
+Yes⊠ No □ If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange ct of 1934.
+Yes No No No No No No No N • 1 1 (d) of the Securities Exchange Act of 1934 during the preceding et to such filing requirements for the past 90 days.
+Yes ⊠ No Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232,405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes 🗵 No 🗆 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
 See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.
-(Check one): Large accelerated filer □ Accelerated filer □ Non-accelerated filer ⊠ Indicate by check mark which basis of accounting the registrant has used to prepare the financial statements included in this filing: US GAAP ⊠ International Financial Reporting Standards as issued by the International Accounting Standards Board □ If "Other" has been checked in response to the previous question, indicate by check mark which financial statement item the registrant has elected to follow.
-Item $17\Box$ Item $18\Box$

-If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵
+(Check one): Large accelerated filer Accelerated filer □ Non-accelerated filer □ Indicate by check mark which basis of accounting th ne registrant has used to prepare the financial statements ncluded in this filing: US GAAP ⊠ International Financial Reporting Standards as issued by the International Accounting Standards Board □ Other If "Other" has been checked in response to the previo ous question, indicate by check mark which financial sta ement item the registrant has elected to follow.
+Item 1 □ Item If this is an annual report, indicate by check mark wh hether the registrant is a shell company (as defined in Ru e 12b-2 of the Exchange Act).
+Yes□ No ⊠